Random walks on edge colored random graphs: Background material

 Let $G$ denote a fixed connected graph, and let $u$ be some arbitrary vertex from which a walk $\cW_{u}$ is started.
 Let $\cW_{u}(t)$ be the vertex reached at step $t$, let $P$ be the matrix of transition probabilities of the walk, and let $P_{u}^{(t)}(v)=\Pr(\cW_{u}(t)=v)$.
 Let $\pi$ be the steady state distribution of the random walk $\cW_{u}$.
 For an unbiased ergodic random walk on a graph $G$ with $m=m(G)$ edges, $\pi_v=\frac{d(v)}{2m}$, where $d(v)$ denotes the degree of $v$ in $G$.

-We denote the steady state probability of a simple random walk on $G=(V,E)$ being at $v\in V$ is $\p_G(v)$.
+We denote the steady state probability of a simple random walk on $G=(V,E)$ by $\p_G(v)$ for $v\in V$.
 We let $\Q{u}{G}{t}(v)$ denote the probability that a simple random walk on $G$ started at $u$ is at $v$ after $t$ steps.
 We then define a mixing time $T_G$ by